William Lacey: Career

 Lacey began his conducting career in 1995, conducting modern operas in London, at Almeida Opera (Almeida Theater) and elsewhere.
 Following his debut at English National Opera in 1998, he took up the post of Staff Conductor at San Francisco Opera for three years, conducting a wide variety of repertoire and assisting Donald Runnicles, Valery Gergiev and Sir Charles Mackerras.

-As a guest conductor, Lacey has conducted at many different opera houses in both the USA and Europe, including Houston Grand Opera, Los Angeles Opera, Santa Fe Opera, Washington National Opera, New York City Opera, Canadian Opera Company, the Liceu in Barcelona, Stockholm Royal Opera, Norwegian National Opera, Greek National Opera, Opera North (Leeds) and l'Opéra Comique in Paris.
+As a guest conductor, Lacey has conducted at many different opera houses in both the US and Europe, including Houston Grand Opera, Los Angeles Opera, Santa Fe Opera, Washington National Opera, New York City Opera, Canadian Opera Company, the Liceu in Barcelona, Stockholm Royal Opera, Norwegian National Opera, Greek National Opera, Opera North (Leeds) and l'Opéra Comique in Paris.
 He has conducted four productions with Graham Vick's Birmingham Opera Company, and has collaborated often with stage director Christopher Alden.
 He is also active as a symphonic conductor, especially in Germany, Austria, Spain and Italy.

 In 2010 he was appointed Erster (Koordinierter) Kapellmeister at the Oper Leipzig, where he conducts the Leipzig Gewandhaus Orchestra.
 He has received much attention recently for his regular performances with Plácido Domingo, including Handel's Tamerlano in Barcelona, Washington, and Los Angeles, and Gluck's Iphigénie en Tauride in Washington.

 In 2012 he conducted the world premiere of Jonathan Dove's Life is a Dream, and the first Moscow performances since 1965 of Benjamin Britten's A Midsummer Night's Dream.